Build-time dependency patching for Android

 "${android.getCompileSdkVersion()}/android.jar"

-We need to load it before adding the new method into SslUtil class:
+Load it before adding the new method to the SslUtil class:

 def pool = new ClassPool()